‘The Bachelor’ Spoilers Week 3: Nick Sends Drunk Girl Home During Group Date, Corinne Has A Meltdown

 The group date after-party is the end of the road for one contestant.
 Before he hands out his group date rose to Rachel, Nick decides to eliminate Dominque.
 Although Reality Steve isn’t 100 percent certain why this happens, he thinks the reason why he didn’t wait until the rose ceremony to send Dominque home was because she was drunk.

 Nick will have his first one-on-one date with Vanessa Grimaldi on Monday night, but the teaser for this week’s episode shows the special education teacher from Canada getting sick during their time together.
-Although she needs a barf bag during the zero-gravity date, it doesn’t seem to bother Nick — he gives her a rose. (see video above for a preview of their date)
+Although she needs a barf bag during the zero-gravity date, it doesn’t seem to bother Nick — he gives her a rose.
+See video above for a preview of their date.

 Unlike last week, Corinne doesn’t get a group date rose this week, so she makes sure to take as much time as she can with Nick during the pool party.
-The preview for Episode 3 (video clip below) show Corinne in a bouncy house with Nick and he doesn’t seem to mind that she’s all over him while the other girls are nearby.
+The preview for Episode 3 (video clip below) shows Corinne in a bouncy house with Nick, and he doesn’t seem to mind that she’s all over him while the other girls are nearby.

 According to a previous report from the Inquisitr, Corinne really pulls out all the stops this week and wears a whipped cream bikini during one portion of the pool party.